 These include fingolimod (Gilenya) and dimethyl fumarate (Tecfidera).

 Fingolimod is a once-daily medication that works by preventing white blood cells called lymphocytes from leaving lymph nodes and entering the brain, blood, and spinal cord.

 A person will need to take dimethyl fumarate twice daily.
 Experts do not know the exact mechanism of this medication.

 Some of the most common symptoms associated with benign MS are fatigue, depression, and cognitive impairment.
-A person may be able to manage these symptoms in the following ways.
+A person may be able to

 A person can follow a daily physical activity program of mild-to-moderate intensity.
 This program may help reduce fatigue, although a person should avoid excessive exercise.

 A person may also reduce fatigue by undergoing occupational therapy.
 The occupational therapist may help a person learn to walk using an assistive device in a way that saves physical energy.